mohlcyber/OpenDXL-ATD-MISP/README.md

 ### atd_subscriber.py
 The atd_subscriber.py receives DXL messages from ATD, prepares the JSON and loads misp.py.

-Change the CONFIG_FILE path in the atd_subscriber.py file
+Change the CONFIG_FILE path in the atd_subscriber.py file.

 `CONFIG_FILE = "/path/to/config/file"`